Why Study Political Science?

 Poli Sci majors go on to work in a wide range of International careers, in business, Foreign Service, and non-governmental organizations.
 Political Science offers a wide variety of courses in comparative politics, international relations and organizations, public policy, political development, and interest group politics.
 These courses in combination with economics, statistics, computer science, and international trade.

 Poli Sci majors pursue careers in campaign management, political polling, national political committees, and consulting.
 They will have taken multiple courses in the American political system, comparative political parties, elections, public opinion, and voting behavior; as well as committing themselves to developing their writing and data analysis.
-There are over half a million campaigns in the United States annually, and while entry level jobs have long hours, low pay, and enormous demands, they are places where you can ‘cut your political teeth’.
+There are over half a million campaigns in the United States annually, and while entry-level jobs have long hours, low pay, and enormous demands, they are places where you can "cut your political teeth."
 Local campaigns lead to statewide or national campaigns, and then perhaps to consulting and polling if that strikes your interest.

 Poli Sci majors have also traditionally gone into law.
 Some lawyers are litigators while others are employed by corporations, government, and other organizations.
-Political Science track fits nicely for students seeking law degrees as official credentials to ‘practice law’ and those students who seek a law degree as an additional ‘tool’ to make positive impacts in their professional areas of interest.
-Some individuals with legal training work in other areas such as corporate or public management.
+Political Science track fits nicely for students seeking law degrees as official credentials to "practice law" and those students who seek a law degree as an additional "tool" to make positive impacts in their professional areas of interest.
+Some individuals with legal training work in other areas, such as corporate or public management.
 The department offers a wide variety of political theory, constitutional law, and public policy courses that will help you explore the interaction between law, politics, and society.

 Students in the College of Letters & Science can declare Political Science by completing a form on the department website.
-After meeting with the major advisor, that declaration will be made official.

 University General Education Requirements